 I have not tested this recipe with other variations, but if you do, let us know how it turns out in the comments!
 I always love to hear how you're adapting these recipes and use those as ideas for future recipes as well!

-How to make Sourdough Discard Banana Bread
+How to Make Sourdough Discard Banana Bread

-- Step 1: In a small bowl, mix together the flour, baking soda and salt.
+- Step 1: In a small bowl, mix together the flour, baking soda, and salt.
 Set aside.

 - Step 2: In a large bowl, combine the mashed bananas, sourdough discard, sugars, and egg.
 Whisk to combine.
 Add the melted butter and mix until smooth.